Renault Clio review - MPG, CO2 and running costs

-The cheapest Clio to run is the single diesel option, the 1.5-litre Blue dCi 85 – Renault claims a combined 67.2mpg and emissions of 94g/km.
-Prices are a little higher than for equivalent SCe 75 and TCe 100 models, but higher-mileage users should recoup this through savings on fuel.
+The single diesel option, the 1.5-litre Blue dCi 85, is still cheap to run – Renault claims a combined 67.2mpg and emissions of 109g/km.
 Like all Clio engines, the diesel is fitted with a stop/start system as standard.

 The most efficient petrol-powered Clio is the TCe 100 with its turbocharged three-cylinder.
-It’ll return a claimed 54.3mpg on average with emissions of just 99g/km – for comparison’s sake, the Volkswagen Polo SE with an equivalent 1.0 TSI 95PS engine and five-speed manual will return 49.6 to 52.3mpg on average, with emissions of 104g/km.
+It’ll return a claimed 54.3mpg on average with emissions of just 119g/km – for comparison’s sake, the Volkswagen Polo Match with an equivalent 1.0 TSI 95PS engine and five-speed manual will return 47.1 to 50.4mpg on average, with emissions from 127g/km.

-The highest-performing model in the range is the TCe 130, but despite its extra power this engine still offers reasonable running costs: economy is quoted at 49.6mpg and CO2 emissions at 118g/km.
+The highest-performing model in the range is the TCe 130, but despite its extra power this engine still offers reasonable running costs: economy is quoted at 49.6mpg and CO2 emissions at 130g/km.

 All Clio models should prove to be affordable choices for company car users.
-The cheapest SCe 75 model in Play trim commands a low 26 per cent BiK percentage charge, while the most expensive TCe 130 in RS Line trim only bumps this up to 27 per cent.
+The cheapest SCe 75 model in Play trim commands a low 26% BiK percentage charge, while the most expensive TCe 130 in RS Line trim only bumps this up to 29%.
 Low CO2 emissions across the board mean that first-year road tax (usually rolled into the on-the-road price) is very reasonable, too.

 The Renault Clio occupies insurance group 3 in the least powerful SCe 75 guise, but opting for the more powerful dCi 85 and TCe 100 versions brings a step up to groups 9 or 10 depending on spec.
 The most powerful TCe 130 is in insurance group 16.